 As you see on this website and you will see when you hold a jade egg purchased on this site- our jade eggs are meticulously polished smooth- zero cracks or crevices.
 Our jade eggs are authentic and are Certified by the GIA (Gemology Institute of America).
 At JadeEgg.com, we also communicate with our sources and their expert geologists.
 Nephrite Jade has been tested and researched, and the findings are that this jade is less porous than steel, glass, plastic & silicone.
 Therefore the growth of bacteria on nephrite jade is very unlikely.

 Boiling your jade egg for 10 minutes upon arrival sterilizes the jade yoni egg.
-Boiled, hot water poured over a form of quartz (rose, amethyst) yoni egg also cleans it.
-Salt water cleans any yoni egg (rinse off the yoni egg after salt water soaking).
-A good thorough rinsing of your yoni egg in between use is cleaning enough, but reboiling/ soaking is always an option if needed.
+Heavily salted lukewarm water also thoroughly cleans yoni egg and is the best option for cleaning quartz varieties (rose quartz, amethyst,etc) Rinse off the yoni egg well after salt water soaking.
+A good thorough rinsing of your yoni egg in between use is cleaning enough, but reboiling jade/ soaking quartz is always an option if needed.

 Typically, a jade egg will drop down and out shortly after waking up and moving around upright.
 If your yoni egg does not drop out on her own when you are hoping she will, you can bare down and push her out, squatting gently and feeling inside of you to help her out, if need be.
 It is also optional to buy your yoni egg with a hole drilled into her, so that you can string her with unwaxed dental floss each time you will wear her.
 Gently and firmly pull the string so that the yoni egg comes out to be rinsed well, paying special attention to the drilled hole.
 Please remember to always remove the string after each use and discard, using new floss each time.